stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 As you can see, borrowing still applies as necessary.

 Mathematical operations are performed by the 6502's [arithmetic logic unit](https://en.wikipedia.org/wiki/Arithmetic_logic_unit) (ALU).
 Designing an ALU that performs both addition and subtraction adds to its complexity.
 Instead, subtraction can be implemented as the addition of a negated value.
 We do this by taking the subtrahend (the number we want to subtract by), negating it, and then adding it instead of subtracting it.
 For example, say we want to calculate +35 - +7, which equals +28.
-Negating +7 gives -7, and if we now write the calculation as +35 + -7, we get the same answer (+28).
+Negating +7 gives -7, and if we now write the calculation as +35 + -7, we get the same answer.

 For this technique to work in the binary world of the 6502, we need to know how to negate a signed binary value.
-As explained earlier in this post, the two's complement representation is used for signed values, and so the following process applies:
+As explained earlier in this post, the two's complement representation is used for signed values and so the following negation process applies:

 1. Find the one's complement of the number.
 2. Add one.